 K. Pile Sleeves Materials.

 1. Plastic Pipe.
 Furnish corrugated polyethylene smooth lined pipe conforming to either 707.33 or ASTM F2648, or PVC corrugated smooth interior pipe conforming to 707.42.
-Furnish sleeves with an inside diameter at least 2 inches (50 mm) greater than the pile’s diameter or diagonal dimension.
+Furnish sleeves with an inside diameter at least 2 inches greater than the pile’s diameter or diagonal dimension.

 If furnishing plastic pipe manufactured from recycled polyethylene, submit certified test data that shows the pipe conforms with ASTM F2648.
 Clearly mark all pipe manufactured from recycled polyethylene so that it is used only for pile sleeves on the project.